smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 The `AddCommand` RPC can be used to add items to the root menu or to a submenu.
 Each `AddCommand` RPC must be sent with a unique id, a voice-recognition command, and a set of menu parameters.
 The menu parameters include the menu name, the position of the item in the menu, and the id of the menu item’s parent.
 If the menu item is being added to the root menu, then the parent id is 0.
 If it is being added to a submenu, then the parent id is the submenu’s id.

 To create a submenu using RPCs, you must use a `AddSubMenu` RPC with a unique id.
 When a response is received from the SDL Core, check if the submenu was added successfully.
 If it was, send an `AddCommand` RPC for each item in the submenu.

+!!!
+NOTE
+You should not mix usage of the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE, javascript]`ScreenManager`!@ menu features and menu RPCs described above.
+You must use either one system or the other, but not both.
+!!!